YugabyteDB-Samples/geo-distributed-messenger/local_deployment.md

 # Local Application Deployment

-Follow this instruction if you wish to run the entire application with all the components on your local machine.
+Follow this instruction if you wish to run the entire application with all the components on your local laptop or on-premise environment.

-The instruction is prepared for Unix-based systems.
-Feel free to submit a pull-request suggesting Windows-specific instructions.
+The instructions are prepared for Unix-based systems.
+Feel free to submit a pull-request suggesting Windows-specific counterparts.

 <!-- vscode-markdown-toc -->